 Karl received an M.S. and Ph.D. from Cornell’s Department of Natural Resources where he focused on the history and philosophy of recreation and leisure.
 He has received grants from Atlantic Philanthropies and The Lilly Endowment, and has guest lectured at many universities around the country.
 Closer to home, he has lectured in Cornell’s departments of Education, Natural Resources, and Applied Economics & Management, as well as in Ithaca College’s Department of Recreation & Leisure Studies.
 Karl was recognized as a 1999 Academy of Leisure Sciences Future Scholar and has received several writing awards, including the 2014 Literary Award of the Christian Society of Kinesiology and Leisure Studies.
 His interests include human relations with the natural landscape, from wilderness to urban environs, and his publications on related topics have appeared in Christian Scholar’s Review, Journal of Experiential Education, Leisure/Loisir, and in popular publications such as Books & Culture, Taproot, re:generation quarterly, and New York State Conservationist.

 Karl founded Chesterton House in 2000 and became the organization’s full-time director in 2005.
 In 2008 he became a founding board member of the Consortium of Christian Study Centers, serving on the board for over ten years and as board chair for over five years.
-In 2019 he stepped down from his role as Chesterton House Director, and he now serves as Chief Strategist for The Octet Collaborative, the Christian study center at MIT.
-Beginning in January 2021, Karl will serve as the Director for the Consortium of Christian Study Centers.
+In 2019 he stepped down from his role as Chesterton House Director, and became Chief Strategist for The Octet Collaborative, the Christian study center at MIT.
+In January 2021 Karl became the Director for the Consortium of Christian Study Centers, where he currently serves.
 He and his family have been featured in the Ithaca Journal (PDF).

 Invite Karl to speak.